SaoYan/OpenCV_SimpleDemos/README.md

 # OpenCV_ToyExamples
-The demos in this repository is with my public tutorials in my Wechat Public Account.
+The demos in this repository are with my public tutorials in my Wechat Public Account.
 Both the tutorials and demos are designed for OpenCV beginners.
 I hope you will have fun!

 To see the tutorials, go to